ARTICLE Libby Schultz IMAGE Abodo/Stuart MacKenzie

 If you discover your home has moisture-damaged timber, this can sometimes have flow-on effects that will cause your budget to escalate.

-“If the timber is tagged or the gib is mould-affected, both sides of the wall have to come out,” explains a construction manager from Refresh Renovations.
+“If the timber is tagged or the plasterboard is mould-affected, both sides of the wall have to come out,” explains Ben King, construction manager with Refresh Renovations.

 “If that wall backs on to a high-dollar area, such as a tiled bathroom or kitchen, then you’ll also have the cost of re-tiling.
 Similarly, if moisture has breached the membrane on the floor, that will need to come up.
 It’s this kind of knock-on effect that can cause costs to spiral upwards.”